chocolatey/docs/input/en-us/central-management/usage/website/computers.md

 >
 > Starting with Chocolatey Central Management 0.11.0, the packages installed on a computer can be exported to a `packages.config` file.

-From the Computer details page in Chocolatey Central Management, click the `Export` button and select the `Export to packages.config` option.
+From the Computer details page, click the `Export` button and select the `Export to packages.config` option.

 ![Computer details screen highlighting Export to packages.config button](/assets/images/computers/ccm-computers-details-export-packages-config.png)